A static type analyzer for Python code

 Dataclasses | ✅ | |

-This section describes notable non-standard and experimental features supported by pytype.
+This section describes notable non-standard features supported by pytype.

 Note: This is not and does not endeavor to be an exhaustive list of the ways in which pytype differs from other Python type checkers.
 See the Pytype Typing FAQ for more on that topic.